ubc-stat-grad/ubc-stat-grad.github.io/index.markdown

 ## Recent news

+- **[December 11, 2023]** Join us for our grad end-of-term hangout!
+We will go to Koi Sushi this Friday, December 15.
+RSVP on #social!
 - **[November 16, 2023]** UBC is offering a new undergraduate class in Bayesian statistics&mdash;consider taking it!
 Check the [website](https://ubc-stat-ml.github.io/web447/).